Dehghanni/Teofl/Speaking.md

 - **Happiness**

-- We&#39;re brought up to believe that happiness means having lots of money – a big house and everything.
+- We&#39;re brought up to believe that happiness means having a
+- stronomical amounts of money – a big house and everything.
 - You can&#39;t define happiness in terms of what you own.
 - No possession in the world can make you truly happy.
 - When it comes to being truly happy, it&#39;s about doing things that have meaning.
 You can&#39;t just sit around, waiting to be happy.